 Anyone who adds a draw or two into their weekend accumulator will know how much it can boost the potential returns.
 Odds on a stalemate so rarely dip below 2/1 even in the most even looking contests, so it’s something that naturally attracts optimistic punters.
 Those that do put their faith in the points being shared have to be prepared for some nail biting moments though.
 While a team can have a win wrapped up by half-time, a draw is never confirmed until the final whistle of the match.

-Profit/loss on a £1 stake – all draws
+Net win/loss on a £1 stake – all draws

-The profitability of draws appears to be far more random than betting on home/away wins.
+The returns from draws appears to be far more random than betting on home/away wins.
 Some seasons see lots of draws, such as the 2015-16 which saw 107, while a year later there were just 85, a reduction of more than 20%.
 There’s no obvious reason why this was the case and it’s something that is likely to swing back and forth as the seasons go on.

 Perhaps the most interesting finding from looking at draws is that while the odds are usually substantially lower compared to an away win, 31/10 vs 4/1, the average price of a winning bet is much higher, 29/10 vs 11/5.
 This can probably be explained by the fact that there is less variance in the odds for the draw, with no short-odds draws reducing the overall average in the way that, for example, a Man City win at Brighton might do for the away odds.